norlab-ulaval/f1tenth_gym_ros/README.md

 $ cd f1tenth_gym_ros
 $ docker build -t f1tenth_gym_ros -f Dockerfile .
 ```
-3. To run the containerized environment, start a docker container by running the following. (example showned here with nvidia-docker support).
+3. To run the containerized environment, start a docker container by running the following. (example showned here with NVIDIA Container Toolkit support).
 By running this, the current directory that you're in (should be `f1tenth_gym_ros`) is mounted in the container at `/sim_ws/src/f1tenth_gym_ros`.
 Which means that the changes you make in the repo on the host system will also reflect in the container.
 ```bash
 $ rocker --nvidia --x11 --volume .:/sim_ws/src/f1tenth_gym_ros -- f1tenth_gym_ros
 ```